Sharing Guidelines

 11. Routine & Wellness Visits (REDEEM Enhanced)

-Routine and wellness visits are eligible for sharing only if the member is part of the REDEEM Enhanced program.
-Each member is eligible for one routine visit per year.
-These routine wellness visits are capped at $300 per person, per year and are not subject to the AUA requirements.
+Routine and wellness visits are eligible for sharing when the member is part of the REDEEM Enhanced program.
+Each member is eligible for one routine visit and labs per year.
+Members can substitute a traditional wellness visit with a school physical.
+The limit for routine wellness visits and labs is $300 per person, per year.
+The cost of a routine visit or a school physical is not subject to the AUA requirements.

 12. Immunizations (REDEEM Enhanced)

-Immunizations and the associated office visit are shareable for children who are part of REDEEM Enhanced from birth until 2 years of age.
-The cost of immunizations may be shared for children who are part of REDEEM Enhanced between the ages of 3 and 6 years of age as part of the child's annual routine visit subject to the $300 annual per person member cap.
+For members in REDEEM Enhanced, immunizations and the associated office visit are shareable for children from birth until 2 years of age.
+The cost of immunizations is shareable for children between the ages of 3 and 6 years of age when the immunizations are part of the child’s annual routine visit and subject to the $300 annual per person member limit.

 Immunization costs are not subject to the AUA and Co-Share amounts.